The GOES-R Team at the GOES-R Series Commencement

 Steve has a Master of Business Administration and a Bachelor of Science degree in chemistry from Arizona State University.

-Joe Kolesnick, DEPUTY CHIEF OF STAFF, NOAA
+• Joe Kolesnick, CHIEF OF STAFF, NOAA

 Lili Alvarado, ASSISTANT GEO GROUND PROJECT MANAGER, NOAA

-Alexander Krimchansky, PROGRAM SYSTEMS ENGINEERING LEAD, NASA
+Steve Bidwell, ACTING PROGRAM SYSTEMS ENGINEERING LEAD, NASA

 Steve Schaeffer, BUDGET OFFICER/PROGRAM CONTROL CHIEF, NOAA